-During fiscal 2017, other income, net was comprised of a \$0.7 million litigation related recovery receipt and other net currency gains.
-During fiscal 2016, other income, net was less than \$0.1 million of net currency gains, which was comprised primarily of \$3.4 million of foreign currency exchange losses related to the Acquisition Bid, offset by \$3.5 million of net currency gains.
-During fiscal 2015, other expense, net was \$0.8 million, which was comprised primarily of net currency losses.
+During fiscal 2018, other income (expense), net was comprised of \$(0.8) million of net foreign currency exchange losses.
+During fiscal 2017, other income (expense), net was comprised of a \$0.7 million litigation related recovery receipt and other net currency gains.
+During fiscal 2016, other income (expense), net was \$0.1 million of net currency gains, which was comprised primarily of \$(3.4) million of net foreign currency exchange losses related to the Acquisition Bid, offset by \$3.5 million of net currency gains.